tmtxt/tmtxt.github.com/_posts/2013-03-10-emacs-setting-up-perfect-environment-for-cc-programming.md

 ;; replace C-S-<return> with a key binding that you want
 {% endhighlight %}

-The last package that I'd like to recomend you is the **member-function** package.
+The last package that I'd like to recomend you is the **member-functions** package.
 It is extemely useful for those who program C++.
 This package helps you expand the function headers defined in .h file to a .cpp file.
 Install it using package.el and then add this to your init file

 {% highlight cl %}
-(require 'member-function)
+(require 'member-functions)
 (setq mf--source-file-extension "cpp")
 {% endhighlight %}